 If you are paying for your own treatment, then a referral is not necessary although in general it is preferred.
 The majority of insurers will require a GP referral before authorising a consultation, investigations or any treatment.
 Many of my referrals come from physiotherapists and some insurers will now accept that mode of referral.

 The majority of our patients will be from the adult population.
-2 of the partners however carry out the majority of the major knee operations at the Bristol Children’s Hospital and all partners are happy to see children in the private sector.
+Two of the partners however carry out the majority of the major knee operations at the Bristol Children’s Hospital and all partners are happy to see children in the private sector.

 You can either call our practice manager on 0117 980 4037 or e-mail us via the link and one of the secretaries will contact you.